 While you take the time to navigate through scheduling appointments with a podiatrist or physiotherapist, here are some exercises that you can begin with to improve pronation and supination of your foot.

 Exercises to Improve Pronation

-While these assessments only form part of the diagnosis, have a go with these exercises!
-Be sure to see one of our physiotherapists if you’ve had an injury or are experiencing pains!
+While the assessments listed above only form part of the diagnosis, have a go with these exercises!
+Be sure to see one of our physiotherapists if you’ve had an injury or are experiencing pain!